orbeon/orbeon-forms-doc/contributors/test-plan.md

                 [ #2372](https://github.com/orbeon/orbeon-forms/issues/2372),
                 [ #2367](https://github.com/orbeon/orbeon-forms/issues/2367),
                 [ #2330](https://github.com/orbeon/orbeon-forms/issues/2330)
-    - [ ] XML Schema production
+    - [x] XML Schema production
-        - `/fr/service/db2/versioning/schema`
+        - `/fr/service/sqlserver/versioning/schema`
             - Check this is the schema for first form published earlier
-        - `/fr/service/db2/versioning/schema?form-version=1`
+        - `/fr/service/sqlserver/versioning/schema?form-version=1`
             - *NOTE: Adjust version numbers depending on which versions were published.*
             - Check this is the schema for the second form published earlier
-    - [ ] go to the summary page, click on first row (created last)
+    - [x] go to the summary page, click on first row (created last)
         - check the data shows with the correct version of the form
         - check PDF
-    - [ ] go to the summary page, click on second row (created first)
+    - [x] go to the summary page, click on second row (created first)
         - check field A/value a and attachment show
         - check PDF
-    - [ ] Form Builder Publish dialog options (new in 4.6)
+    - [x] Form Builder Publish dialog options (new in 4.6)
-        - with persistence layer which supports versioning (db2)
+        - with persistence layer which supports versioning (sqlserver)
-            - if `db2/a` has never been published
+            - if `sqlserver/a` has never been published
                 - no options and no messages are shown
                 - latest version shows "-"
                 - add comment
                 - publish message says version 1 was created
-            - if `db2/a` form has been published
+            - if `sqlserver/a` form has been published
                 - latest version shows correct number
                 - option to create new version or overwrite (check version numbers)
                 - switch option shows different message
                 - add comment & publish
                 - publish message says which version was created/updated
-                - versioning comment switches when switchng for example between v1 and v2
+                - versioning comment switches when switching for example between v1 and v2
         - with persistence layer which doesn't support versioning (exist)
             - latest version line doesn't show, comment field doesn't show
             - if no `exist/a` form has been published